Organizational Privacy Practices

 What quantities are available?

-PAM Cards are available in packs (2, 7, 15).
+PAM-Cards are currently available in packs of 2, 7, and 15.

 How should staff be trained?